These are terms used either in ManageByStats or Amazon, or both, and are specific to these two platforms and, in some cases, online retail in general.

-Chrome Plugin - Plugins are software that adds functionality to a Web browser.
-The Chrome browser offers many options for creating Plugins.
-MBS uses a Chrome Plugin to provide several additional tools that work seamlessly with ManageByStats.
-In order to use the Plugin you must be using a Chrome browser.
+Chrome Extension - Extensions, also called Plugins, are software that add functionality to a Web browser.
+The Chrome browser offers many options for creating Extensions.
+MBS uses a Chrome Extension to provide several additional tools that work seamlessly with ManageByStats.
+In order to use the Extension you must be using a Chrome browser.

 Click-through Rate (CTR) % - Clicks divided by Impressions.
 At what rate did users see your ad and click through to your listing.

 Conversion Rate - Shows what Amazon refers to as the Unit Session Percentage.
 It’s essentially how many units were sold, divided by the number of shopper sessions viewing your product listing.
 If your conversion rate is 20%, then you sold 20 units for every 100 shoppers viewing your listing.

 Cost of Goods Sold (COGS) - Shows your cost of good for the products sold, using the Cost information you assigned to the product.
 MBS counts the cost on units sold, and does not subtract the cost of units refunded – as often refunded units cannot be resold.